Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster: Implementation on Wafer Scale Engine

 Wafer communication ports are on the right and left fabric edges.
 The program's core array receives data from its left and bottom edges and transmits toward the top and right.
 Accordingly, the horizontally directed traffic receives from the wafer's left edge and sends to the right.
 The vertically directed traffic routes with a 90-degree turn send to the left edge and receive from the right edge (Figure~\ref{fig:routing}).

-The node-to-node network links including the order 2,000 tile network hops and ethernet switch to bridge vertically adjacent subdomains has a routing latency of about $10 \mathrm{\mu{s}}$.
-The average link latency for using the sequential node performance model (Section~\ref{sec:perf_assessment}) is about $1000^{-1}(10 \mathrm{\mu{s}} + 1000 \mathrm{ns}) = 1.1 \mathrm{ns}$.
+At the largest compute grid size $w_h \sim w_w \sim 1,000$, the node-to-node transmission involves up to 1,000 fabric hops on the wafer to get to the edge, an ethernet link through a switch to the next wafer, and up to 1,000 fabric hops to get to the receiving tile.
+The ethernet routing latency is close to $10 \mathrm{\mu{s}}$ and the average link latency for using the sequential node performance model (Section~\ref{sec:perf_assessment}) is about $1000^{-1}(10 \mathrm{\mu{s}} + 2000 \mathrm{ns}) = 12 \mathrm{ns}$.
 The \algorithm algorithm allows us to benefit from the low average link latency whereas ghost methods are limited by the worst-case $10 \mathrm{\mu{s}}$ latency.

 The physical wafer interconnection does not match the desired application interconnection: physically, every wafer's right-hand side is connected, whereas the application needs to send from the rightmost extent of its grid to the leftmost extent of an adjacent node's grid.
 To handle this we compile the program as two mirror-image variants.
 The nodes are assigned variants in a checkerboard pattern (Figure~\ref{fig:cluster}).
 The checkerboard pattern constrains cluster to having multiples of four nodes.